-- a short Q&A with Dr Bredenkamp, also filmed in Sydney.
+- a short Q&A with Dr Bredenkamp (scroll down for the video), also filmed in Sydney.

 This article was written with extensive guidance from multiple computing systems and human editors.
 As I wrote the first draft, Microsoft Word picked up some basic spelling errors and grammatical issues.
 Then I ran Acrolinx, which suggested I cut some long sentences in half and flip a number of sentences from passive to active English.
 Acrolinx also picked up that I had contravened a few Editor Group house style rules such as using ‘years of experience’ instead of ‘years experience’, which we put in place in deference to the Australian Government’s Style Manual.
 (The cool thing about Acrolinx – and perhaps its most important feature – is you can teach it your own rules).

 Even now, Word and Acrolinx want me to change ‘a number of’ in the middle of the above paragraph to ‘numerous’ or ‘multiple’ for brevity, but I like ‘a number of’ for clarity and tone so I’m ignoring them.
 This is something you should stay brave enough to do – computers are brilliant and we should work with them, but never forget they were built by humans and they can’t read your mind (yet).
 Finally, this blog was proofread by Editor Group’s expert team, who looked at the language to make sure the whole piece made sense, ‘felt right’ and would help you, dear human reader.
 I hope it does.